Coffee for health

 --Relief of malaise associated with the common cold

-shift workers and for drivers, as well as anyone wanting to remain
+--Increased speed of information processing, alertness, energy, endurance, motivation, and concentration (with important implications for night shift workers and for drivers, as well as anyone wanting to remain productive on the job after lunch)

 --Soothes headaches (caffeine is a vaso-constrictor--that's why it's a major ingredient in headache remedies)